Feds execute warrant on home believed to be connected to West Texas shooting

-ODESSA, Texas — One point of focus in Sunday’s investigation into this mass shooting was a home in west Odessa, where FBI agents executed a search warrant.
+ODESSA, Texas — One point of focus in Sunday’s investigation into Saturday's mass shooting was a home in west Odessa, where FBI agents executed a search warrant.

 A neighbor says she would see a man at the property shoot guns randomly at night.
 She says he owned at least two – a rifle and a handgun -- and one time he came to her door with that rifle.